eam.healthdata.be (Entity Access Management)

 General description of the HD EAM portal

 The applications of healthdata.be (like HD4DP v2 and healthstat.be) process sensitive personal information.
 Therefore, strict controlled processes are used to grant access to these applications.
 The Entity Access Management portal of healthdata.be facilitates these processes.
-In this manual we describe how to use it.
+In the accompanying user manual we describe how to use it.

 User manual of the HD EAM portal